benjamino8071/collegeCourseworkProject/README.md

 # collegeCourseworkProject
-A game I made as my coursework for A-level computer science in 2021.
+A game I made as my A-level computer science coursework project in 2021.
 Documentation included.

 While there are a variety of mechanics in the game that I would like to improve on, I am proud of this work having finished it at sixth form college during covid-19, when times weren't so easy.